Anglicanism in Spain

 Anglicanism in Spain has its roots in the 16th-century Spanish Reformation.
-Today it is represented by two Church bodies: the Spanish Reformed Episcopal Church and Church of England's Diocese in Europe.
+Today it is represented by two Church bodies, namely, the Spanish Reformed Episcopal Church and Church of England's Diocese in Europe.

 Background

 The Spanish Reformation started in the 16th century, when several Spaniards fully agreed with the approaches of the Protestant Reformation initiated by Martin Luther in Germany.
 Outstanding groups among these adherents were those of Valladolid (related to Lutheranism) and Seville (initially favourable to Calvinism).
 The Sevillian group included the Hieronymite monks from the Monastery of San Isidoro del Campo.

 In the beginning, Spanish Protestantism spread mainly amongst the noble and educated class, due to its close ties with Christian humanism and the reading of the Bible.
 As testimony to this period, there were distinguished names such as Juan de Valdés, Francisco de Enzinas, Casiodoro de Reina, Cipriano de Valera and Antonio del Corro.
 Casiodoro and Cipriano made the first complete modern translation of the Bible into Spanish later known as the Reina-Valera version.

 A convert to Anglicanism during this period was Tomás Carrascón de las Cortes y Medrano, who served as canon of Hereford Cathedral.
 In addition to authoring a number of works in Latin and Spanish dedicated to Propaganda during the Reformation, he made a Spanish translation of the Book of Common Prayer in 1623, entitled Liturgia inglesa, o Libro del Rezado publico.
 In 1707, another convert to Anglicanism, Antonio de Alvarado, made a new translation of the Prayer Book printed in London, under the title of La Liturgia Ynglesa, o El Libro de la Oracion Comun.
 This translation was made for a congregation of Spanish merchants in London, to which Alvarado was the minister.
 Another translation would be made later and would be used by the Spanish congregations in Gibraltar led by Lorenzo Lucena Pedrosa during the 19th century.

 Protestants were remarkably favoured during the Sexenio Democrático (1868–1874) after the Spanish Revolution of 1868.
 The Provisional Government granted by decree the freedom of worship in 1868.
 Tolerance towards foreign Protestants turned out to be decisive for the recognition for the first time in a constitutional text of religious freedom in Spain, since it was precisely by this decree that religious dissidence was allowed for the Spaniards.